 Modern building infrastructureSingle and dual floor units can be built and installed to mimic the architecture of the final site, allowing the simulation of potential conflicts before equipment installation.
 The installation, de-installation, and transportation of the machine are fully prepared in the factory and the machine units are shipped in sealed trucks.
 This method ensures optimal delivery and quick installation.

 Further InformationGet more information on freeze drying systems, solutions, and services from OPTIMA pharma.

 Lyophilization Process Technology

 Focus on process safety and efficiency.
 Interview partner: Stephan Reuter, Managing Director Optima Pharma

-Freeze-drying, also known as lyophilization or sublimation drying is a method for the careful drying of high quality products.
-In freeze-drying the ice crystals sublimate directly without passing into liquid state.
-The end product of freeze-drying is known as lyophilization.
-Lyophilization in the pharmaceuticals industry is undertaken as a batch process.
+Freeze-drying, also known as lyophilization or sublimation drying, is a method of careful drying of high-quality products.
+In freeze-drying, the ice crystals sublimate without passing into a liquid state.
+The end product of freeze-drying is known as lyophilization which is completed in a batch process.